Menu Search

 Does OCLC issue an annual report?

 Yes.
-Each year, OCLC issues an annual report that highlights the cooperative's major achievements for the fiscal year.
+Each year, OCLC issues an annual report that highlights the organization's major achievements for the fiscal year.
 The report also includes key financial data and a review of the year's financial activity with links to the Report of the Audit Committee and to the audited financial statements.
 Beginning in 2014, the report became an online publication only.

 Who audits OCLC's financial statements?